V999TEC/HeliumBeacons/README.md

 Times must always be the last parameters.
 Preceed times by...

-Specifing a city or area (known to Helium)
+specifing a city or area (known to Helium)

-or
+or define a circular area of known radius

 lat=latitude long=longitude distance=metres (time (time))

-or
+or define a rectangle using south-west and north-east coordinates

+swlat=50.56734 swlon=-1.58319 nelat=50.76640 nelon=-1.04253

+or a Helium 'hex' identifier (typcally a hexagonal zone about 1km across )

 a single hex identifier

-or
+or one or more three-word-addresses

 three-word-address (further three-word-addresses)